alphasights/walnut/README.md

 Styling
 =======

 You should modify `src/screen.sass`.
-We are using [compass](https://github.com/chriseppstein/compass).
-To compile it to css just run `compass watch` in a project directory.
-You can also modify `stylesheets/screen.css` directly if you can't use compass for some serious reason.
+To compile it to css just run `sass src/screen.sass stylesheets/screen.css` in a project directory.
+You can also modify `stylesheets/screen.css` directly if you can't use sass for some serious reason.

 Contributing
 ============